Skip to content

 }

-There are two segments defined in the Dynamic Map (two objects in the main array).
+There are two segments defined in the Dynamic Content Definition (two objects in the main array).

 1. "expression": "location = 'ch'"